The following is my dividend history for my portfolio going back to January of 2008. I promise to eventually go back further, but in the meantime…

 And for now for some charts.

 So, why do I even bother sharing this information every month.
 I want readers to notice a couple things and encourage anyone who is in the earlier stages of building up there financial assets.
 When you’re starting out it may feel like you aren’t making any progress towards your goals.
 You may only have a couple bucks in dividends for the month.
 Don’t give up and keep at it.
-In July of 2008, I had $125.39 in dividend income.
-Fast forward a decade later and I am getting passive dividend income off my portfolio of $2,489.54, resulting in growth in my dividend income of 1,885.43% during that decade.
+Notice how the charts are showing a slow and steady progress with the amount of dividend income increasing, slowly but surely over time.
+In January of 2008, I had no dividend income.
+Fast forward a little over a decade later and I am getting passive dividend income off my portfolio of $3043.82 (for July 2020), resulting in crazy awesome growth in my dividend income.
 That wasn’t much time that passed to build up to this point.

 The other thing I want you to notice.
 Look closely at those figures and charts.
 You see how it is continually growing over time.
-My lifetime dividend income since starting in 2008 is only $90,211.43.
+My lifetime dividend income since starting in 2008 is only $150,339.41.
 But look again at those charts.
-Since 2016, I have received a total of $51,855.06 in dividend (2018 I will eclipse $25,000 in dividends alone).
-Those little more than 2.5 years alone account for 57.48% of my dividend income.
+Since 2017, I have received a total of $97,916.01 in dividends.
+Those just over 3.5 years alone account for 65.12% of my dividend income over the last just over a decade.
 This wasn’t a fluke or luck, it was planned and can be replicated by you.
-July 2018 dividends alone are greater than what I received in all of 2008.
-So while you may feel like you’re not seeing rapid growth of you passive income, give it time…
+My July 2020 dividends alone were more than I received in all of 2008.
+So while you may feel like you’re not seeing rapid growth of your passive income, give it time…

 It’s like the snowball effect., you just have to start and get it rolling.